Your cart is empty

 Crawling looks cute, but it's much more than just a stepping stone to walking.
 It trains muscles, balance, and even the brain.

-The fact is: When crawling, babies move their arms and legs crosswise.
-This teaches both hemispheres of the brain how to work together – important for later reading, writing, and logical thinking.
+The fact is: When crawling, babies move their arms and legs in a crisscross pattern.
+This helps both hemispheres of the brain learn to work together – important later for reading, writing, and logical thinking.
 Therefore, crawling is a developmental step that babies shouldn't skip.

 • Strengthens muscles & joints